sbu-fsl/Metis/README.md

 ### Machines

-We have provided VMs for each AEC member.
+We have provided VMs for each AEC memeber.
 TODO

+Note that some experiments can take a long time.
+We recommend you to run experiments under `tmux` or `screen` so that you can detach the terminal while running long experiments.

 ### Kick-the-Tires - System Configuration and Test Run